 Removing the burden of HTTP heavy lifting is only one of the performance‑transforming measures that NGINX can bring to bear on your overloaded application infrastructure.

 NGINX can also offload other operations from the upstream server.
-You can offload compression to reduce bandwidth, centralize SSL decryption, perform initial authentication, and apply all manner of rules to rate limit traffic when necessary.
+You can offload the data compression operations for reducing bandwidth usage, centralize SSL/TLS encryption and decryption, perform initial client authentication (for example, with HTTP basic authentication, subrequests to external auth servers, and JSON Web Tokens), and apply all manner of rules to rate limit traffic when necessary.

 Not Your Typical Load Balancer or ADC

-Finally, do not forget that unlike other accelerating proxies, load balancers or application delivery controllers (ADCs), NGINX is also a full web server.
-You can use NGINX to serve static content, execute PHP, Java, Ruby, Python and other applications, deliver media (audio and video), integrate with authentication and security systems, and even respond to transactions directly using rules embedded in the NGINX configuration.
+Finally, do not forget that unlike other accelerating proxies, load balancers, or application delivery controllers (ADCs), NGINX is also a full web server.
+You can use NGINX to serve static content, forward traffic to application servers for Java, PHP, Python, Ruby, and other languages, deliver media (audio and video), integrate with authentication and security systems, and even respond to transactions directly using rules embedded in the NGINX configuration.

 With no built‑in performance limitations, NGINX and NGINX Plus take full advantage of the hardware you deploy it on, now and in the future.